ooaklee/ghatd/docs/adr/adr009-public-rate-limit-or-active-cookie-downgrade.md

 request proceeds only with the anonymous placeholder user produced by the rate-limited flow.

+The placeholder ID is deliberately non-empty, so downstream consumers cannot use the presence of a requestor ID as proof of authentication.
+Consumers must use `AcquireAuthenticatedFrom` when branching on authentication state and `AcquireAuthenticatedUserIDFrom` before using a context-derived actor ID for a database lookup, authorization decision, or attribution.
+A false or missing authentication state fails closed and yields no authenticated user ID.

+This rule applies to the request actor rather than every user ID handled during the request.
+IDs loaded from persisted domain records, such as a content author used for display-name enrichment, remain independent of the viewer's authentication state.

 Host applications can rely on public-or-active routes for public content without letting stale auth cookies turn those routes into hard auth failures.
 They should still use protected middleware for endpoints that require a real user.